It's Fall BBQ Season! What's Grilling?

 Hot smoked salmon is typically smoked above 120 degrees F. Cold smoking requires much lower temperatures, typically below 90 degrees F. To be clear, it’s not that hot smoking or cold smoking produces the best salmon—that’s a matter of individual taste.

 But you can expect some differences between hot-smoked and cold-smoked salmon.
 The smoke flavor in hot smoked salmon will be far more pronounced.
-Smoking fish at lower temperatures doesn’t infuse as much smoke, so you may notice that salmon filets that are cold-smoked taste “fresher” and more subtle.
+Smoking fish at lower temperatures doesn’t infuse as much smoke, so you may notice that cold-smoked salmon filets taste “fresher” and more subtle.

 Wet Brine vs Dry Brine For Salmon

-I’ve used both methods, and I find that the wet salmon brine always produces the best smoked salmon.
+I’ve used both methods, and the wet salmon brine always produces the best-smoked salmon.

-A wet brine usually consists of a large amount of water with salt, brown sugar, and spices.
-A dry brine is typically sugar, salt, and spices applied over the top of the salmon.
-You typically place salmon in a refrigerated container for 24 hours.
+A wet brine usually consists of of water with salt, brown sugar, and spices.
+A dry brine is typically sugar, salt, and spices applied over the salmon.
+You usually place the salmon in a refrigerated container for 24 hours.

-We’ll use brown sugar, but you may also see recipes that tell you to use maple syrup or white sugar when you brine salmon.
+We’ll use brown sugar, but you may substitute maple syrup or white sugar when you brine salmon.
 You’ll also see alternative ingredients where we use Kosher salt.
-Some people like using soy sauce instead of salt, but that will obviously limit you to a wet preparation.
+Some people like using soy sauce instead of salt, but that will limit you to a wet preparation.

 How Long To Smoke Salmon